-Water Code section 13263 requires that a regional board consider, among other things, the "provisions of Section 13241" when issuing waste discharge requirements.
-Water Code section 13241 establishes "[f]actors to be considered by a regional board in establishing water quality objectives," which includes economic considerations.
+regional board in establishing water quality objectives," which includes economic considerations.
 Section 13241 does not specify how a water board must go about considering the specified factors.
 Nor does it require that board to make specific findings on the factors.
-Section 13241 requires an analysis of "how individuals and businesses make decisions about allocation of resources in response to changing conditions" and "what happens to agriculture and the communities" as a result of the adoption of the General WDRs.
+SA Petitioners cite no authority to support their claim that Water Code section 13241 requires an analysis of how individuals and businesses make decisions about allocation of resources in response to changing conditions and what happens to agriculture and the communities as a result of the adoption of the General WDRs.